 This goes hand in hand with an analysis of local regulations and an environmental impact study to define the final perimeter of the works to be undertaken with the authorities.
 Apart from finding alternative ideas to re-use the facilities, decommissioning can at times be more destructive for the environment that already in-situ solution, so we must study each specific case individually.

 We start the operational phase by permanently cementing the well and completely sealing it.
 Then, we proceed to the cleaning of all facilities that were used in the process and to the removal of hydrocarbons, so that we do not contaminate the environment.
 This step can last several months.
 Finally we proceed to the most spectacular stage: the removal of the platform.
-All installations are transported on land for final treatment either for reuse elsewhere, or for recycling according to the environmental rules of the relevant country.
+All installations are transported on land for final treatment either for reuse elsewhere, or for recycling according to the environmental rules.

 From the first decommissioning projects, Perenco immediately chose to integrate all the resources, technologies and skills required.
-In a very new market with hardly any references, the company had to deploy all its know-how in engineering, create new processes, explore administrative procedures - especially regarding permits- and find suitable partners; all while carefully controlling costs.
+In a very new market with hardly any references, the company had to deploy all its know-how in engineering, create new processes, explore administrative procedures - especially regarding permits- and find suitable partners.
 Our oil expertise and agile operating methods have indeed brought real benefits.
+The Group's oil and gas expertise and its agile operating methods have been real benefits.

 A technical and economic challenge

 At Perenco we approach decommissioning as exploitation, with the same rigor and the same ingenuity, to develop the tools most suited to our operations.
 We do not proceed by reverse engineering.
-From the beginning we made the choice to disassemble and remove platforms in parts to avoid chartering very expensive boats.
-Instead of carrying 5,000 tons at a time, we proceeded in two or three loads.
 Similarly, we do not use rigs to cement the wells.
 We deploy more flexible and lighter technologies.
 This is how Perenco innovates.

 An activity for the future